Bhai Gurdas

-Bhai Gurdas (1551 – 25 August 1636) was a Sikh writer, historian and preacher who served as the Jathedar of the Akal Takht from 1606 to his death in 1636.
+Bhai Gurdas (1551 – 25 August 1636), also known as Bhagat Mal Gurdas, was a Sikh writer, historian and preacher who served as the Jathedar of the Akal Takht from 1606 to his death in 1636.
 He was the original scribe of the early version of Guru Granth Sahib, having served as the amanuensis of Guru Arjan in its compilation.
+His exegetical works are popularly known as "the key to Guru Granth Sahib".
+He was part of the bhai tradition of Sikhism.

 Early life

 Bhai Gurdas was possibly born in 1551 (Note: According to research conducted by the late Randhir Singh.) (exact year unknown but likely between 1543 and 1553 (Note: This time range for the likely year of his birth was set by Vir Singh after research he conducted trying to settle the issue of when Gurdas was born.)) at Basarke Gillan, a small village in the Punjab.
 (Note: Other sources give Goindwal as his place of birth.)
 He was the only child of Bhai Ishar Das and Mata Jivani.
 Gurdas' father, Ishar Das, was the youngest brother of Guru Amar Das, therefore Gurdas was the nephew of Guru Amar Das.
 Gurdas was born into the Bhalla clan of Khatris.
 Bhai Gurdas was near 3 years of age when his mother died.

 After being orphaned at the age of 12, he was adopted by Guru Amar Das.
 Under the patronage of Guru Amar Das, Bhai Gurdas learned Sanskrit, Braj Bhasha, Persian, and Punjabi at Sultanpur Lodhi and eventually began preaching.
 He was further educated in both the Hindu and Muslim literary traditions.
 He spent his early years at Goindwal and Sultanpur Lodhi.
 At Goindval, Gurdas listened and obtained knowledge from scholars and swamis that continuously visited the town while traversing the Delhi-Lahore road.
 He later moved to Varanasi, where he studied Sanskrit and Hindu scriptures.
 After Guru Amar Das died, his successor Guru Ram Das, assigned Bhai Gurdas as a Sikh missionary to Agra.